On construction of k-regular maps to Grassmannians via algebras of socle dimension two: Irreducibility of punctual Hilbert schemes on threefolds for

-\begin{proposition} Let $H=(1,n,3,2,1)$.
-The Hilbert scheme $\HilbFuncGr{H}{n}$ set-theoretically consists of the following loci: \begin{enumerate}[label=(\arabic*)] \item ideals orthogonal to $\ell_1^4, \ell_2^3,q$, where $\ell_1,\ell_2$ are two independent linear forms, and $q$ is a quadric independent from $\ell_1^2,\ell_2^2$.
-A locus parameterized by an open subset of $\Gr(1,n) \times \Gr(1,n) \times \Gr(1,\binom{n+1}{2} - 2)$, whence of dimension $2n+\binom{n+1}{2}-5$. \item ideals orthogonal to $Q$ and $q$, where $Q\in Sym^4(V)$ for a two-dimensional linear subspace $V\subset S_1$ is such that $Q$ has two-dimensional space of second-order partial derivatives and a quadric $q$ is independent from the second order partial derivatives of $Q$.
-This is an open subset of a divisor in $\Gr(2, n) \times \mathbb{P}(\Sym^4 \KK^2) \times \Gr(1, \binom{n+1}{2} - 2)$, whence of dimension $2n+\binom{n+1}{2}-4$. \item ideals orthogonal to a general quartic in $\Sym^4(V)$ for a two-dimensional linear subspace $V\subset S_1$ (and all the linear forms in $S_1$).
-This gives a locus of dimension $2n$. \item ideals orthogonal to a perfect quartic $\ell^4$ and a non-perfect cubic $c$, whose first order partial derivatives together with $\ell^2$ span a $3$-dimensional subspace.
-This gives a locus of dimension at most $3n-2$. \end{enumerate} \end{proposition} \begin{proof} Let $I$ be the homogeneous ideal of an algebra with the given Hilbert function.
+Before we deal with bounding the dimensions of respective strata, we need to consider separately two ``sporadic'' cases, where $D(I)$ is too positive to deal with it smoothly.
+For the first of the two, we consider not only $\mathbb{A}^3$ but, more generally, $\mathbb{A}^n$, as we will use also the case $n=4$ below, in Proposition~\ref{ref:14321final:prop}. \begin{proposition} Let $H=(1,n,3,2,1)$.
+The Hilbert scheme $\HilbFuncGr{H}{n}$ set-theoretically consists of the following loci: \begin{enumerate}[label=(\arabic*)] \item ideals dually generated by $\ell_1^4, \ell_2^3,q$, where $\ell_1,\ell_2$ are two independent linear forms, and $q$ is a quadric independent from $\ell_1^2,\ell_2^2$.
+This is a locus parameterized by an open subset of $\Gr(1,n) \times \Gr(1,n) \times \Gr(1,\binom{n+1}{2} - 2)$, whence it has dimension $2n+\binom{n+1}{2}-5$. \item Ideals dually generated by $Q$ and $q$, where $Q$ lies in $\Sym^4(V)$ for a two-dimensional linear subspace $V\subset S_1$ and is such that the space of second-order partial derivatives of $Q$ is two-dimensional, while $q$ is a quadric linearly independent from the second order partial derivatives of $Q$.
+The parameter space for $Q$ is an open subset of a divisor in a $\mathbb{P}(\Sym^4 \KK^2)$-bundle over $\Gr(2, n)$, while the parameter space for $q$ is an open subset of $\Gr(1, \binom{n+1}{2} - 2)$.
+Summing up, the locus is irreducible and has dimension $2n+\binom{n+1}{2}-4$. \item Ideals dually generated by all linear forms and a $Q$, where $Q$ is a general quartic in $\Sym^4(V)$ for a two-dimensional linear subspace $V\subset S_1$.
+This locus is parameterized by an open subset of a $\mathbb{P}(\Sym^4 \KK^2)$-bundle over $\Gr(2,n)$ and hence has dimension $2n$. \item Ideals dually generated by a perfect quartic $\ell^4$ and a non-perfect cubic $c$ whose first order partial derivatives together with $\ell^2$ span a $3$-dimensional subspace.
+This gives a locus of dimension at most $3n-2$. \end{enumerate} \end{proposition} In the case~\ref{it:1m321subtle} we do not have a parameterization, but the estimate above is enough for our purposes. \begin{proof} Let $I$ be the homogeneous ideal of an algebra with the given Hilbert function.
 Since $I^\perp$ is generated (non-minimally) by a quartic, two cubics and three quadrics as an $R$-module, the possibilities~\ref{it:1m321easy}-\ref{it:1m321last} and the corresponding dimension counts are obvious.
 We only prove the bound on the dimension of the last locus.
 Let $\ell^4$ be a perfect quartic and let $c$ be a cubic whose partial derivatives together with $\ell^2$ generate a $3$-dimensional vector space.
-If $c$ does not depend essentially on three variables, then the upper bound $n-1 + \gr(2, n) + 3 = 3n-2$ follows immediately, so we suppose it does.
+If $c$ does not depend essentially on three variables, then the upper bound $n-1 + \dim \Gr(2, n) + 3 = 3n-2$ follows immediately, so we suppose it does.
 Let $c\in \KK[W]$, for $W\subset S_1$ three-dimensional.
-We also assume that $c$ does not contain the monomial $\ell^3$.
-The choice of $c$ is then determined by a choice of a linear form $\alpha$ such that $\alpha \circ c = \ell^2$ and a choice of an element in $\Sym^3V$, where $V$ is the two-dimensional space of linear forms in $W$ annihilated by $\alpha$.
-At most, we obtain a $\gr(3, n) + \dim \Gr(1, W) + \dim W^{\vee} + \dim \KK[V]_3 = 3n$ dimensional choice.
+The choice of $c$ is determined by a choice of a linear form $\alpha\in W^{\vee}$ such that $\alpha \circ c = \ell^2$ and a choice of an element in $\Sym^3V$, where $V$ is the two-dimensional space of linear forms in $W$ annihilated by $\alpha$.
+At most, we obtain a $\dim \Gr(3, n) + \dim \Gr(1, W) + \dim W^{\vee} + \dim \KK[V]_3 = 3n$ dimensional choice.
 This parameterization is not one-to-one, as adding $\ell^3$ to $c$ and/or multiplying it by a nonzero scalar does not change the system.
-Therefore, the final estimate is $3n-2$, as claimed. \end{proof} \begin{remark} By the very same argument as in Proposition~\ref{ref:1m321:prop}, for $H=(1,n,3,2,1,1, \ldots , 1)$, with at least two trailing ``1'', the Hilbert scheme $\HilbFuncGr{H}{n}$ consists of two loci, parameterizing ideals analogous to the ideals in~\ref{it:1m321easy} and~\ref{it:1m321subtle}, and with same dimension estimates, respectively. \end{remark}
+Therefore, the final estimate is $3n-2$, as claimed. \end{proof} \begin{remark} By the very same argument as in Proposition~\ref{ref:1m321:prop}, for $H=(1,n,3,2,1,1, \ldots, 1)$, with at least two trailing ``1'', the Hilbert scheme $\HilbFuncGr{H}{n}$ consists of two loci, parameterizing ideals analogous to the ideals in~\ref{it:1m321easy} and~\ref{it:1m321subtle}, and with the same dimension estimates, respectively. \end{remark}